SAP-samples/automation-pilot-examples/patch-update-hana-cloud/README.md

 ## Description

-Every version of the SAP HANA Cloud database offers patches for up to seven months after its initial release.
+Each version of the SAP HANA Cloud database offers patches for up to seven months after its initial release.
 They contain bug fixes, security updates, and other important improvements.

-Keeping your HANA Cloud database up to date is one of the most important things that you can do to maintain its security and reliability.
+Keeping your HANA Cloud database up to date is one of the most important tasks that you can do to maintain its security and reliability.
 However, patch updates aren't applied automatically by default - customers are expected to perform these updates manually.

 SAP Automation Pilot can be used to fully automate the whole patching process.
 The command provided in this example performs the following steps: